midnightntwrk/midnight-wallet/README.md

 - Build transactions, interacting with [snarkie](https://github.com/input-output-hk/snarkie) to obtain zk-proofs if necessary
 - Submit transactions to a node
-- Obtain blocks from a node and submit them to wallet-backend
+- Obtain blocks from a node
-- Stream semantic events from submitting blocks to wallet-backend

 ## Requirements